Last Updated on

 Better Than Gold And Silver?
 Potentially Much Better

-Remember, this list we are giving you today is suggesting key security devices that you can barter with in exchange for everything from labor, to food, to armed security (people you hire and pay with commodities to work as a security force for your property and even community at large).
+Remember, this list we are giving you today is suggesting key security devices and other prepper supplies and survival tools that you can barter with in exchange for everything from labor, to food, to armed security (people you hire and pay with commodities to work as a security force for your property and even community at large).

 Commodities Can Score You Fresh Survival Foods

 You don’t even have to get your hands dirty if that’s not your thing.
-With enough commodities, you can put local teens and others to work butchering game and preparing meat for long term storage or the upcoming winter.
+With enough commodities, you’ll be able to find the labor to put to work butchering game and preparing meat for long term primitive food storage.

 Communities Survive By Working Together